chrisweij/CyClust/README.md

 _ConnTracks_ NxN array with N the maximum number of str_id, with ConnTracks[i,j] containing a nonzero number if two cyclones are connected to each other (part of the same cluster).

 # References
+Bjerknes, J. (1922).
+Life cycle of cyclones and the polar front theory of atmospheric circulation.
+Geofys.
+Publ., 3, 1-18.
 Hodges, K. I. (1995).
 Feature tracking on the unit sphere. _Monthly Weather Review_, 123(12), 3458-3465.\
 Murray, R. J., & Simmonds, I. (1991).
 A numerical scheme for tracking cyclone centres from digital data. _Australian meteorological magazine_, 39(3), 155-166.\
 Spensberger, C. (2024).
 Dynlib: A library of diagnostics, feature detection algorithms, plotting and convenience functions for dynamic meteorology (1.4.0).
 Zenodo.
+Weijenborg, C., & Spengler, T. (2024).
+Detection and global climatology of two types of cyclone clustering.